NorESMhub/NorESM/README.md

     - Available to reproduce CMIP6 results of NorESM2
     - Updated BLOM : options for hybrid vertical coordinates, support for NUOPC driver, changes in model diagnostics
     - Updated CAM : corrected CCN and COSP diagnostics
-    - Link to cism-wrapper repository on NorESMhub (instead of ESCOMP) : added CSIM support, Greenland enabled compsets and usermod
+    - Link to cism-wrapper repository on NorESMhub (instead of ESCOMP) : added CISM support, Greenland enabled compsets and usermod
     - Additional SSP5-3.4 compset and emission driven SSP compsets
     - Modification in the archiving script for netcdf3 to netcdf4 conversion (uses ncks instead nccopy)
     - Updated NorESM2.0 documentation